 Lt.
 Bell: Regardless what the landlord-tenant said, if someone need assistance, officer will always standby.
 I don’t believe the landlord violated any City’s codes by asking to enter property

 Ms. Yarie asked Lt.
-Bell how does a person give permission for an officer to enter her home?
+Bell how a person gives permission for an officer to enter her home?

 Giving consent could be interpret as a person stepping aside or a shrug.
-Ideally, you would want to hear a person given a verbal consent
+Ideally, you would want to hear a person give a verbal consent

-Ms. Ford asked Investigator Magill if he look into whether if the landlord had a camera or a cellphone and what was the landlord’s intention to return to the resident multiple times?
+Ms. Ford asked Investigator Magill if he look into whether the landlord had a camera or a cellphone and what the landlord’s intention was to return to the resident multiple times?

 We didn’t look into if the landlord had a camera or a cellphone.
 The landlord told the officer he wanted to come back to check on the unit